 When booking a cruise, tourists need to know which port or terminal that cruise embarks from.
 The international cruises will stop in Cai Lan or Halong Bay International Cruise port while domestic cruises embark from 3 main domestic: Got pier, Tuan Chau harbor, and Hon Gai pier.
 Depending on the cruise you book, you can find the best way to get to the port.

-Below are 10 Best Cruises in Halong Bay [HOT 2021] with the names of departure ports.
+Below are the 10 Best Cruises in Halong Bay [HOT 2022] with the names of departure ports.
 Click the link for each cruise detail.

 Image sources: Internet